SNatchaya/eegBBNet2.github.io/docs/models/svm.md

 ---

 ### Predict method
-Return the output predictions and classification accuracy on samples in X_test.
+Return the output predictions and classification accuracy on samples in testing set.

 ```py
 SVM.predict(X_test,